camptocamp/oerpscenario/Readme.txt

 USING THE TESTS SUITES SCENARIO
 ##############################################################################

+First, ensure you have installed at least the profile_accounting on your OpenERP instance to test.

 We use the test scenario using tags.
 You can find different types of tags, like:
  - @account     : This tag represent all tests scenario related to the account module of OpenERP
  - @addons      : This tag represent all tests scenario related to the addons branch of OpenERP